 People suffering from anorexia nervosa, bulimia nervosa, and binge eating disorder may also use DBT, as it can easily help in modifying the eating habits through its behavior modification techniques.

-Can DBT be done online?
+Can DBT be Done Online?

 Both online and in-person DBT have their advantages and disadvantages.